-Changes in weather, particularly the colder temperatures of winter, are frequently connected with stiffness, aches, and pains.
-It’s unclear why some people respond to weather changes while others don’t, but there are a few things you can do to feel more at ease and lower your risk when the weather turns cold.
+Changes in the weather, particularly the colder temperatures of winter, are frequently connected with stiffness, aches, and pains.
+It’s unclear why some people respond to weather changes while others don’t, but you can do a few things to feel more at ease and lower your risk when the weather turns cold.

 Why Does A Cold Make You Feel Sore And Stiff?

-There is no single explanation for why your joints are affected by colder temperatures.
-Drops in barometric pressure cause tendons, muscles, and surrounding tissues to expand, according to one idea.
+No single explanation exists for why your joints are affected by colder temperatures.
+According to one idea, drops in barometric pressure cause tendons, muscles, and surrounding tissues to expand.
 This can cause pain due to the constricted area within the body, especially in arthritis-affected joints.

 Is It True That Some People Are More Vulnerable Than Others?

-Although everyone’s body reacts to changes in barometric pressure, persons with arthritis and chronic pain are more susceptible to suffering.
+Although everyone’s body reacts to barometric pressure changes, people with arthritis and chronic pain are more susceptible to suffering.
 Bad weather can also alter people’s feelings; if you’re sad or depressed, pain can seem more intense.

 When should I seek medical advice?

 It’s a good idea to see your doctor if you have any strange or new symptoms with your joints, such as persistent swelling, redness, or trouble placing pressure on or utilizing the joint.
 Seek medical help from pain management doctors immediately away if you’re experiencing persistent or severe pain that’s becoming incapacitating.